-In this tutorial I will create a Multi-Container ASP.NET Core App with Docker Compose.
-Here the containers will communicate with each other.
-There will be 2 projects in the APP:
+We will create a Multi-Container app in ASP.NET Core Docker Compose.
+The containers will also communicate with each other.
+The ASP.NET Core app will contain projects which will be:

 Page Contents

-Docker Compose is a tool to run multi-container Docker app.
-It comes bundled with Docker engine and gets automatically installed when you install docker desktop.
-You use YAML file to work with docker compose.
-In the YAML file you define the different containers, images and the apps running on these images.
-You will also need to define the dockerfiles and other necessary settings.
+Docker Compose is a tool to run multi-container Docker apps.
+It comes bundled with Docker engine and gets automatically installed with docker desktop.
+We use YAML files to work with docker compose.
+In the YAML file, we define the different containers, images and the apps running on docker images.
+We also need to define Dockerfiles and other necessary settings of the app.

 A sample YAML file is defined below: